-The collateralised loan facility was €600m as at 31 December 2015.
-In July 2015 the facility increased from €340m to €600m.
-The facility has over two years to maturity but rolls and reprices on a quarterly basis.
-There was €389.5m drawn on the facility as at 31st December 2015; with €439.8m of encumbered receivables.
+The collateralised loan facility was €600m as at 31 December 2016.
+The facility has over one year to maturity but rolls and reprices on a quarterly basis.
+There was €427m drawn on the facility as at 31 December 2016; with €505.6m of encumbered receivables.
 The collateralised loan facility reduces the concentration risk of intercompany funding.
-There is an undrawn credit facility with respect to the collateralised loan facility of €210.5m as at 31 December 2015.
+There is an undrawn credit facility with respect to the collateralised loan facility of €173m as at 31 December 2016.

-€145m of the €350m Intercompany loan facility was utilised as at 31 December 2015.
+€80m of the €350m Intercompany loan facility was utilised as at 31 December 2016.
 A parental guarantee is in place from Dell Inc. whereby Dell Inc. agrees and acknowledges that, it shall not request and, shall procure that no affiliate requests, the early repayments or prepayment of any existing committed or uncommitted intercompany loan funding to the Bank to the extent that the result of such repayment or prepayment would have the effect of placing the Bank in a position where it would reasonably be expected to cause the Bank to breach its liquidity requirements.